hoon-school/tutorials/hackathon-workshop-~2022.6.md

 ### Talking to a Ship

-We don't need to change much in our current Gall agent, but we do need to register endpoints and validate received input using a cookie.

 Eyre is the HTTP server vane of Arvo.
 It will receive and handle `GET` and `PUT` messages.
 The web client will produce a unique channel ID and connect that channel to the agent to monitor subscriptions and acks.

-A cookie may be requested using the ship's web login code (by default for ~zod, `lidlut-tabwed-pillex-ridrup`).

 ### JSON Manipulation